Read and write words with the long -ee vowel pattern.

 SEEL Target Texts

-I will offer him some cheese.
+I put out some cheese.

 Eek!
-I see him!
+I see it!

 Sometimes I Say, “EEK!”

-Feel a creepy spider web that I can’t see.
+Or feel a creepy spider web that I can’t see.

-Get stuck in a tree and can’t get free.
+Or get stuck in a tree and can’t get free.